VSLCatena/all-united-automation/README.md

 # Containerized All United Automation
 This is a simple script that uses selenium to access data from All United for further automation.
-It acts as a user because thats the only way to access the data.
+It acts as an user because thats the only way to access the data.

 ## Selenium
 Selenium is a tool that allows you to automate browser actions.